kubevela/kubevela.github.io/docs/case-studies/gitops.md

 ## Summary

-For platform admin/SRE, to update the configuration of the infrastructure (such as database) or other fields of the application, the only thing you need to do is to modify the files in the configuration repository.
-KubeVela will automatically synchronize the configuration to the cluster, thus simplifying the deployment process.
+For platform admins/SREs, they update the config repo to operate the application and infrastructure.
+KubeVela will synchronize the config to the cluster, simplifying the deployment process.

-For end user developers, KubeVela automatically updates the image in the configuration repository after the user modifies the code in the repository, make it easier for developers to deploy and update their apps.
+For end users/developers, they write the source code, push it to Git, and then re-deployment will happen.
+It will make CI to build the image.
+KubeVela will then update the image field and apply the deployment config.

 By integrating with GitOps, KubeVela helps users speed up deployment and simplify continuous deployment.